 For many, short-term or long-term psychiatric medications are also a consideration, although many people work to avoid this, or view it as a last resort.
-The creative therapy that I practice can be an alternative to medication, though a choice to take medication is not at odds with our work together.
-For some, this is a serious decision; while I do not prescribe medication myself (only a psychiatrist or psychiatric nurse can do that), I can help you explore your options.
+The creative therapy that we practice can be an alternative to medication, though a choice to take medication is not at odds with our work together.
+For some, this is a serious decision; while we do not prescribe medication ourselves (only a psychiatrist or psychiatric nurse can do that), we can help you explore your options.

 Another important factor when seeking help for Major Depression (especially when considering psychiatric medications) is ruling out the possibility that the depression is not a product of bipolar disorder, which is a related mood disorder that is characterized by fluctuations in mood ranging from depressed to manic (a state of intense euphoria often accompanied by psychosis).
 While any good psychiatrist will explore this question carefully, overlooking the presence of bipolar disorder can be potentially dangerous as many medications used in the treatment of depression can cause serious problems for individuals with bipolar disorder.
 It is important to talk through this with your doctor or nurse practitioner.